Last updated Jul 10 2020

 What is a good CTR?

 CTR varies between industries.
 To determine what a good click-through rate would look like for your business, you could start by researching your industry’s average click-through rates.
-Once you have an understanding of existing benchmarks, you can begin taking steps to get a higher CTR and reach your business’s goals.
+Once you have an understanding of existing benchmarks and industry averages, you can begin taking steps to get a higher CTR and reach your business’s goals.

 4 tips to improve CTR